altimmons/LangNotes/WindowsAdmin.md

 - Anchors
   - `^` - anchor to front
   - `\r?$` -anchor to rear.
 Old character was just `$`
+    - this just says match a carriage return or not if it exists.
+This has gotten me on linux once.
 - Parens and brackets
   - [...] - give characters to match.
     - [\], [c] - match a single char